![]() Artist's layout of future (third) Jewish temple. Click on the image to go to the article.

 If they do then another question arises.
 Just who will then step in as peacemaker?
 Who will see that the spoils are divided in a way that is considered equitable for that point in history?

 Clearly the temple rebuilding project and the world at large is crying out for "peace and security".
 Will it come in by a peace treaty brokered by an emerging global peacemaker?
 If history does call for such a man to arise on the stage he will be a man of some stature and capability.
-He will have to be a convincing megadealer and and a capable crisis manager.
+He will have to be a convincing treaty broker and and a capable crisis manager.
 Will such a peacemaker arise in that future day?
 Who will be the one who picks up the pieces after that future war?

 Of course there is more to the story.
 The jigsaw puzzle of Bible prophecy is coming together in many areas.
 Yes, early on a "prince" will appear on the stage of history.
-At the beginning he will take the spotlight in his 'peacemaker' or "Mr. Niceguy" role.
+At the beginning he will take the spotlight in his 'peacemaker' or "Mr. Niceguy" role with a harlot religious consort.
 But this global power broker will not remain just as a peacemaker.
-He will have just secured for himself enornous international power.
+He will have just secured for himself enormous international power.
 Perhaps sovereign power will be given him to disarm the world of weapons of mass destruction.
-But the scriptures are clear on his future acts.
-He will go on later to break the covenant he has just made.
-Then, midway through the seven years he will be revealed as someone less than benevolent.
-(Dan.9:27 part B) He will turn out to be none other than the coming false Messiah or Antichrist.
-Moses gave a warning of this great latter day trial and tribulation for the covenant people of God.
-And Jesus Himself warned that His people would accept another "prince" who came not in the Father's name but "in his own name".
-(John 5:43)
+The world desperately longs for this security.

 As we look now at the present situation we see that the Dome of the Rock occupies the center of the Temple Mount.
 The future Third Temple could therefore be rebuilt to the north of the Dome and be on the same site as the former temple.
 There would be enough room to provide an acceptable easement between the two buildings.
 There would,in fact, be a clearance of 150 feet.
 This would allow the Dome to co-exist with the future Jewish Temple.
 It could be built to the north of the Dome of the Rock and straight opposite the Eastern Gate.

 The good news, from a world peace perspective is that there is no necessity to destroy the Islamic holy place, the Dome of the Rock.
-It is entirely possible that the Dome covers the site where Abraham was preparing to sacrifice his son Isaac, but was stopped by God.

-If we think about it for a moment the Temple of YHVH is not based on Abraham's willingness to sacrifice his son.
+If we think about it for a moment the Temple of YHVH is not just based on Abraham's willingness to sacrifice his son.
 This act was a mirror of what God was doing on His side of the covenant.
 Abraham's willingness was indeed important.
 It was man's or Abraham's part of the Eternal Covenant.
 But it was not God's part of the Covenant.
 In the manner of covenants Abraham's part was an essential one.
 He showed a willingness to enter into a blood covenant with God.
 It was indeed essential for Abraham, as God's blood covenant partner, to be willing to sacrifice his son.

 The binding of Isaac by our patriarch Abraham and his willingness to sacrifice His only true son was a blood covenant reflection and a witness of greater things that YHVH God was going to do for Israel and for all mankind in a future time.
+See Isaiah 49:6.

 Our God is not slack concerning His promises.
 He Himself would provide a sacrifice.
 Yes Abraham saw the ram caught by his horns, even with the thorns binding his head.
 Abraham then released his son and turned to see the sacrifice lamb that God had provided.
 So right there, on the temple mount, in the divine typology, was a picture of a promised future Sacrifice Lamb, the Holy One of Israel, the Meshiach ben Joseph or 'Suffering Servant' Isaiah spoke about.
 (Isa.53)